justinpdaly/Pomodoro-Timer/README.md

 Open index.html in your web browser

 That's it!
 No build process or dependencies required.

-💡 Usage
+##💡 Usage

 Select your timer mode:

-Pomodoro (25 min) for focused work sessions
+-Pomodoro (25 min) for focused work sessions
-Short Break (5 min) for quick breathers
+-Short Break (5 min) for quick breathers
-Long Break (15 min) for extended rest
+-Long Break (15 min) for extended rest

 Click "Start" to begin the timer